h1data/convert-weblate-csv/doc/GITFLOW.md

   commit id: "5. updates Weblate"
 ```

-Merge errors would occur when there were updated entries those have not be pushed in Weblate, but it can be solved by ["Reset and reapply" in repository maintenance](https://docs.weblate.org/en/latest/admin/continuous.html#repository-maintenance) in most cases.
+Merge errors would occur when there were updated entries that had not been pushed in Weblate, but it can be solved by ["Reset and reapply" in repository maintenance](https://docs.weblate.org/en/latest/admin/continuous.html#repository-maintenance) in most cases.

 ### 6. Updates translation from Weblate

-Just pushes or creates PR/MR from Weblate.
+Just pushes or creates a PR/MR from Weblate.

 ``` mermaid
 ---